pearlshare/hannibal/README.md

 ### schema.type

-The type key of the schema represent the type of primitive allowed in the object being validated.
+The type key of the schema represent the type of primitive allowed as a value.
 These are provided as either a string or array of strings.

 Available types: